Gaussian entropic optimal transport: Schr\"odinger bridges and the Sinkhorn algorithm: Introduction

 \subsection{Outline of the paper}

 We provide background material in Section \ref{sBackground}.
 Gaussian Schr\"odinger bridges and entropic transport maps, including regularized models, are analyzed in Section \ref{sec-bridges}.
 Section \ref{sec-gauss-sinkhorn} is devoted to the Sinkhorn scheme, including the closed-form, finite-dimensional Gaussian Sinkhorn algorithm and the Gibbs loop-type heterogeneous Markov chains associated to general Sinkhorn iterations.
-In Section \ref{quant-sec} we provide quantitative estimates for the iterates of the Gaussian Sinkhorn algorithm and Section \ref{sec-schrod} is devoted to the analysis of the convergence of the Schr\"odinger potentials along the Gaussian Sinkhorn iterations.
-Finally, Section \ref{sec:Conclusions} contains some concluding remarks and a discussion of the main results obtained in this paper.
-Most of the proofs, as well as extended analyses and numerics, are provided in Appendices \ref{sec:alg:gaussian-sinkhorn} through \ref{sec-tech-proofs}.
+In Section \ref{quant-sec} we provide quantitative estimates for the iterates of the Gaussian Sinkhorn algorithm and Section \ref{sec-schrod} is devoted to the analysis of the convergence of the Schr\"odinger potentials along the Gaussian Sinkhorn iterations. {In Section \ref{sec:alg:gaussian-sinkhorn} we provide a pseudocode of the Gaussian Sinkhorn iterations, for fast reference.
+Then, we provide a numerical illustration of their exponentially-fast convergence towards the optimal Schr\"odinger bridge.} Finally, Section \ref{sec:Conclusions} contains some concluding remarks and a discussion of the main results obtained in this paper.
+Most of the proofs, as well as extended analyses and numerics, are provided in Appendices \ref{app-ricc} through \ref{sec-tech-proofs}.